-- Acquisitions on land under sustainable transformation, such as the Porte Maillot to Étoile axis - Withdrawal from the market of energyinefficient buildings for the purposes of responsible transformation - Strengthening our network of buildings to create a full range of services across the territory - \$20 million invested in the Fifth Wall fund, dedicated to real estate technologies, and €5 million in the Paris Fonds Vert fund, dedicated to sustainable cities - Studying investment opportunities in the residential segment in order to create an extensive residential offering for the Parisian middle classes asset accumulation.
-Thus, in 2019 we acquired for €306 million excluding duties a 34,000 sq.m building in the heart of Neuilly, on the strategic axis that connects the central business district to La Défense.
+- Acquisitions on land under sustainable transformation, such as the Porte Maillot to Étoile axis - market of energyinefficient buildings for the purposes of responsible transformation - Strengthening our network of buildings to create a full range of services across the territory - \$20 million invested in the Fifth Wall fund. dedicated to real estate technologies, and €5 million in the Paris Fonds Vert fund. - Studying investment opportunities in the residential segment in order to create an extensive residential middle classes